tony-xlh/online-qr-code-generator/README.md

 * Support encoding the text with a specified charset.
 * Support Structrued Append mode to store the data in several QR codes

+This app runs Python in the browser using [pyodide](https://github.com/pyodide/pyodide).
+It may take for a while to load.